Will there be a face-to-face component of the Two Summers Program during Summer 2023?

 We’re always excited to include voices from distant regions as their addition ultimately expands our diversity of thought and practice.

 I teach elementary school rather than middle or high school.
 Will there be content for me?

 Two Summers welcomes educators of ALL backgrounds, disciplines, and grade levels.

 We address the wise integration of technology as it applies across disciplines, so our coursework fits elementary, middle, high school, university, and other teaching and learning environments as well.
 We earnestly believe that web resources, multimedia “new” literacies, assistive technology, virtual reality, robotics/coding, and educational games are for everyone—so we would be thrilled to help you incorporate them into your K-5 classroom!

-Why does Two Summers include two “face-to-face” weeks in an otherwise online program?
+Why does Two Summers include “face-to-face” meetings in an otherwise online program?

 There are two reasons for our face-to-face summer meetings.

 There are multiple tools we want to familiarize students with, including drones, robots, virtual reality, alternate reality, assistive technology, and various educational games/simulations.
 It is far easier and more cost effective to have students visit the university campus for a brief period of time to interact with, discuss, and reflect on these tools (whether for the initial professional seminar or the final capstone presentation) than for students to purchase/use/reflect on them independent of one another.